-The conference brought together teams from 18 countries to review this body of knowledge, share experiences and promising practices and develop concrete action plans for strengthening the workforce.
+The conference brought together teams from 18 countries to review this body of knowledge, share experiences and promising practices, and develop concrete action plans for strengthening the workforce.
 Each team included representatives from relevant government ministries, non-governmental organizations, donor organizations, social work training institutions and professional associations.
 The diversity within these teams provided an opportunity for multidisciplinary problem solving and team building.

 Participants celebrated the conference as the launch of a new global movement intended to not only strengthen the social service workforce but also contribute to stronger, more effective social service systems.
-The Global Social Service Workforce Alliance was proposed to facilitate ongoing support for country-level and global actions and an Interim Steering Committee (ISC) was established to move this agenda forward.
+The Global Social Service Workforce Alliance was proposed to facilitate ongoing support for country-level and global actions and an Interim Steering Committee was established to move this agenda forward.

-The Launch of the Alliance
+The Alliance Today

 To view all of the Alliance's milestones, outputs and future plans, visit our timeline.